marco79cgn/ios-scriptable-widgets/smart/README.md

 ### ToDo

 - there is no real darkmode yet
-- controlling the car (e.g. temperature) not yet implemented and difficult because of Smart internals (only one user can be logged in at the same time)
 - Tip: use another user for this script who has access to your car through the digital key

 ### Disclaimer